shrub4thedub/pack/README.md

 # see configured sources
 cat ~/.pack/config/sources.box
 ```
+and you can make your own repos to host your own packages.
 ## writing packages

 create a `.box` file that defines how to build and install your software: